gardener/dependency-watchdog/docs/development/contribution.md

 # build the code changes
 > make build
 # ensure that all required checks pass
+> make verify # this will check formatting, linting and will run unit tests
+# if you do not wish to run tests then you can use the following make target.
 > make check
 ```
 All tests should be run and the test coverage should ideally not reduce.